-From strategies, brands, products and policies to publications, I’ve been fortunate enough to launch them all.
+From businesses, brands, products and policies to publications, I’ve been fortunate enough to launch them all.

 Who for?
 Google, governments, startups, agencies, consultancies and nonprofits.

-Those experiences taught me how to solve for the constraints of small businesses and challenges at scale.
+Those experiences taught me how to solve for the constraints of small businesses or challenges at scale.
 That’s why, these days, I build strategies designed for them both.

 Writing is joy.

 So much so, in fact, it’s led to 100+ published articles, some ghost-writing and journalism covering innovation in food, technology and design.

 During a few pit-stops, I founded The Xoogler, a volunteer project about the intersection of innovation and socially conscious design, some blogs about food and poetry, produced videos, a lot of copy and newsletters.